 Where do I go to adopt a new pet?

-There are many pets of various breed and ages waiting for a new home available through the Animal Rescue League of Iowa.
+There are many pets of various breeds and ages waiting for a new home at the Animal Rescue League of Iowa.
 Find a location at the ARL website